Primary Ovarian Insufficiency (POI)

 Key Facts

-• Young women with POI stop having periods early or have very irregular periods.
+• Young people with POI stop having periods early or have very irregular periods.

-• Women with POI have low levels of hormones, and their ovaries don’t release eggs every month.
+• People with POI have low levels of hormones, and their ovaries don’t release eggs every month.

 • Hormone treatment is needed to replace the hormones that the body should be making on its own.